tute/notamouse/README.md

 the red box.

-# Forget about jQuery LightBoxes and small arrows, slide photos as if you were a human.
+# Forget about LightBoxes and small arrows, slide photos as if you were a human.

 ### Resources